wellyshen/react-cool-starter/README.md

 |`stylelint`|Lint all `.scss` files.|
 |`lint`|Lint all `.js` and `.scss` files.|

-Note: If you encounter the the following error, try to run `npm run build` to fix it.
+Note: If you get the the following message, try to run `npm run build` to fix it.

 > webpack-isomorphic-tools (waiting for the first webpack build to finish)